-• Submit a 5 to 30-page writing sample that demonstrates your academic writing abilities.
-It is suggested that academic papers from prior coursework or journal articles (both that cite from peer-reviewed articles) will represent you best in the admissions process.
-If a prior academic paper is not available, you are requested to create an academic paper 5 to 8 pages in length on a topic of your choice.
-Alternatively, you may provide a writing sample where you are the sole author.
-This may be a work-based report that evidences your critical thinking and writing skills.
+Submit a 5-30 page writing sample that demonstrates your academic writing abilities.
+You must be the sole author of the sample.
+It is suggested that academic papers from prior coursework or journal articles (both that cite peer-reviewed articles) will represent you best in the admissions process.
+If a prior academic paper is not available, you may craft an academic paper 5-8 pages in length on a topic of your choice.
+Alternatively, you may provide a work-based report that evidences your critical thinking and writing skills.
+Again, you must be the sole author of the sample.